Synod of Bishops for the Pan-Amazon region: Reception

 Cardinal Camillo Ruini, the former vicar general of Rome, said that ordaining married men in Amazon was the "wrong choice" and that allowing non-celibate priests would be conforming to the modern-day culture instead of the spirit of the church in serving God.
 Ruini also claimed that allowing married priests would be a further blow to the institution of marriage in the Catholic church.
 American religious and political writer George Weigel criticized the structure of Synods in the church, saying that it never represents what lay Catholics believe and described it as a masquerade for the intrusion of progressive ideologies into the Catholic church.

-In November 2019, a group of 100 Catholics accused Francis of indulging in "sacrilegious and superstitious acts" during the synod where several statues, allegedly depictions of the fertility goddess Pachamama, were featured in a ceremony.
+In November 2019, a group of 100 Catholics accused Francis of indulging in "sacrilegious and superstitious acts" during the synod where two indigenous statues of pregnant women, allegedly depictions of the fertility goddess Pachamama, were featured in a ceremony.
 Austrian Catholic activist Alexander Tschugguel later stole the statues from their display in Santa Maria in Traspontina and threw them into the Tiber.
+However, the statues were referred to as "Our Lady of the Amazonia" by one of the participants in the ceremony, who gave the statue to the pope.

 Follow-up by Pope Francis

-In February 2020 Pope Francis promulgated his follow-up apostolic exhortation "Querida Amazonia" ("Beloved Amazonia") in which he does not mention the priestly ordination of married men but pleads for "justice for the region’s 33 million people for the protection of their lives, their cultures, their lands, the Amazon river and rainforests. against the 'crime and injustice' being perpetrated in the region by powerful economic interests, both national and international, that risk destroying the people and the environment."
+In February 2020 Pope Francis promulgated his follow-up apostolic exhortation "Querida Amazonia" ("Beloved Amazonia") in which he does not mention the priestly ordination of married men but pleads for "justice for the region's 33 million people for the protection of their lives, their cultures, their lands, the Amazon river and rainforests, against the 'crime and injustice' being perpetrated in the region by powerful economic interests, both national and international, that risk destroying the people and the environment."
 Almost half the document discusses "the need for a radical, missionary renewal of the Amazonian church that involves inculturation at all levels, including in the liturgy, church ministries and organization, and the development of 'a specific ecclesial culture that is distinctively lay', that gives a greater role for the laity, and especially for women."